Timelike Hilbert and Funk geometries: The de Sitter geometry as a timelike spherical Hilbert geometry with antipodal symmety

-\emph{Acknowledgements} The first author is supported by the French ANR Grant FINSLER.
-He is also grateful to the Gakushuin University (Tokyo) and to the Tata Institute of Fundamental Research (Bombay) where part of this work was done.
+\emph{Acknowledgements} The first author is supported by the French ANR Grant FINSLER and by the U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 ``RNMS: Geometric structures And Representation varieties" (the GEAR Network) and JSPS Invitation Fellowship (short-term) FY2017.
+He is also grateful to Gakushuin University (Tokyo), to the Graduate Center of the City University of New York and to the Tata Institute of Fundamental Research (Bombay) where part of this work was done.
+The second author is supported by JSPS KAKENHI 24340009, 16K13758 and 17H01091.
+He is also grateful for IRMA (Strasbourg), where part of the work was done.
+The authors would like to thank V. N. Berestovskii for his valuable comments on an earlier version.